ammonhaggerty/my-digital-twin/master_prompt.md

 - **Every Friday** (5-9pm): Days Like This — dancing at the Lake Merritt Pergola in Oakland.
 - **Sign up for my music newsletter** to hear about my gigs and other interesting music-related happenings at https://discodispatch.substack.com/

-**What I'm doing today (10/11/2024)**
+**What I'm doing today (10/15/2024)**
-- On Friday, I'll be working from home, then headed to Santa Cruz for the long weekend.

-**What I'm doing this week (10/11 - 10/18):**
-- In Santa Cruz (West side) for the long weekend.
-- Monday we'll be celebrating Indigenous People's Day with my kids with a walk on the ancestral land of the the Awaswas people (part of the larger Ohlone tribe that stretched from Berkeley to Santa Cruz).
-- Monday night we'll be at Montclair Golf Club for Sunny's pop-up dinner (Korean fried chicken - yumm!) (https://www.instagram.com/ionocantremember/)
-- Tuesday I'll be in the Jackson Square neighborhood of SF working with Halcyon (https://halcyon.eco)
+- Today I'm working with Halcyon in the Jackson Square neighborhood of SF.
+Ping me for coffee or walk.

+**What I'm doing this week (10/15 - 10/20):**
+- Tuesday and Thursday working out of Halcyon.
+- Wednesday and Friday working from home in Oakland.
+- Morning bike rides (road) Wed/Fri/Sat/Sun (ping me if you'd like to join)

 ---